Manchester United negotiating exclusivity with Qatar’s Sheikh Jassim in $6 bln-plus sale talks-sources

 Manchester United is widely seen as one of the most prized assets in all of sports.
 A 6 billion USD deal would make the deal one of the biggest sports deals ever, following the similarly-sized sale of the National Football League’s Washington Commanders earlier this year.

-Shares of Manchester United jumped nearly 15% on the news, before paring some gains.
+Shares of Manchester United jumped nearly 15 per cent on the news, before paring some gains.

 Manchester United would not be allowed to negotiate with any bidder other than Sheikh Jassim for the exclusivity period.
 It could not be learned how long this period may last.
 The sources cautioned that the situation remained fluid, and a new bid from Ratcliffe could prevent Sheikh Jassim from securing exclusivity.